 The Flag Expedition Program fellowships are open only to AFC Signature Members (artists) only, who may apply to obtain financial support and the privilege of carrying the AFC flag on their journey.

-NOTICE: The next deadline for applying to the program is June 21, 2018.
-Please direct inquiries and to obtain the latest Flag Expeditions Guidelines to Yasaman Whiting email@example.com.
+DEADLINE: Program currently on hold.
+The next deadline is TBD.
+Please direct inquiries and to obtain the latest Flag Expeditions Guidelines to email@example.com.